eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-new-institution.md

 persisted (e.g., Deposit.depositStatusRef is captured from a SWORD response for the DepositStatusProcessor to act on later).

-The transport implementation is also responsible for indicating the location of the package, e.g. the folder (S/FTP) or collection (SWORD) the package will be transferred to within the downstream repository.
+The transport implementation is also responsible for indicating the location of the package, e.g. the folder (SFTP) or collection (SWORD) the package will be transferred to within the downstream repository.
 These transport hints are supplied as key-value pairs to the underlying implementation.

-If the repository protocol is SWORDv2, S/FTP, or InvenioRDM the existing implementation may be reused, otherwise write your own.
+If the repository protocol is SWORDv2, SFTP, or InvenioRDM the existing implementation may be reused, otherwise write your own.

 If the repository has a use case that is not handled by an existing implementation, it might be accommodated by